sictweb/bti425-2020/policies.md

 ### Assignments and similar graded work

-During the term, one (1) *late* assignment will be accepted, within four (4) days of its due date and time.
+During the term, one (1) *late* assignment will be accepted, within three (3) days of its due date and time.

 Otherwise, an assignment is due on its assigned due date, at a specific time.
 If it is late, it will receive a grade of zero (0).